vo-hong-thanh/RSSALib/README.md

 ## Further readings and references:

 The theoritical background and correctness of RSSA is provided in the original paper Thanh et al. (2014).
-Several improvements and extensions of the original algorithm for dealing with different aspects of practical biochemical reactions are in Thanh et al. (2015) and Marchetti et al. (2017).
+Several improvements and extensions of the original algorithm for dealing with different aspects of practical biochemical reactions are in Thanh et al. [1,2,4], Thanh and Priami [3] and Marchetti et al. [5].

-[1] Thanh, V.H. et al. (2014) Journal of Chemical Physics 141, 134116. https://aip.scitation.org/doi/abs/10.1063/1.4896985.
+[1] Thanh, V.H. et al. (2014) Journal of Chemical Physics 141, 10B602_1. https://aip.scitation.org/doi/abs/10.1063/1.4896985.

 [2] Thanh, V.H. et al. (2015) The Journal of chemical physics 142, 06B617_1. https://aip.scitation.org/doi/full/10.1063/1.4922923

+[3] Thanh, V.H and Priami, C. (2015) The Journal of chemical physics 143, 08B601_1. https://aip.scitation.org/doi/abs/10.1063/1.4927916

+[4] Thanh, V.H. et al. (2018) Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences 474, 20180303. https://royalsocietypublishing.org/doi/full/10.1098/rspa.2018.0303

-[3[ Marchetti, L, Priami, C. and Thanh, V.H.
+[5] Marchetti, L, Priami, C. and Thanh, V.H.
 Simulation Algorithms for Computational Systems Biology, Springer.
 2017. https://www.springer.com/gp/book/9783319631110.